syedhassaanahmed/neo-to-cosmos/README.md

 ### Step 1: Get Your Cosmos DB Endpoint.
 <img src="images/azure-cosmos-keys.png"/>

-Select the Keys tab of your Azure Cosmos DB account you'll see the "URI"...copy that value to  `cosmosDb.endpoint`.
+Select the Keys tab of your Cosmos DB account and you'll see the "URI".
+Copy that value to  `cosmosDb.endpoint`.

 ### Step 2: Get Your Cosmos DB AuthKey.
 Either primary or secondary key can be used as `cosmosDb.authKey`
-> Hint: Use the copy button...its way easier than trying to select it with a mouse.
+> Hint: Use the copy button.
+Its way easier than trying to select it with a mouse!!!

 ### Step 3: Neo4j config
 If you used the defaults, you should only need to set `neo4j.pass` to whatever you changed it to when you first logged in.